NHSDigital/eligibility-signposting-api/src/eligibility_signposting_api/feature_toggle/feature_toggle.md

 ### Step 3: Commit and Deploy (The Automation)

 1. Terraform Apply: During the infrastructure step of deployment, Terraform executes the ssm.tf configuration.
 It reads the updated feature_toggle.json file.
-2. Creation: Because of the for_each loop, Terraform detects the new feature toggle entry.
-It then automatically runs the aws_ssm_parameter resource block for this new item, creating the parameter in AWS SSM with the correct name (e.g., /dev/feature_toggles/enable_dynamic_status_text) and the appropriate initial value based on the environment (true for dev, false for others).
+2. Creation: Because of the 'for each' loop, Terraform detects the new feature toggle entry.
+It then automatically runs the aws_ssm_parameter resource block for this new item, creating the parameter in AWS SSM with the correct name (e.g., /Dev/feature_toggles/enable_dynamic_status_text) and the appropriate initial value based on the environment (true for Dev and Test, false for others).
 3. Validation: Immediately after the validate_toggles.py script runs.
 It reads the same JSON file, sees that the feature toggle is required, and queries AWS SSM to confirm that Terraform successfully created it.

 ### Step 4: Cleanup Process